j4lley/octane4unity/README.md

 # octane4unity
-Set of C# scripts to use Synthia and Octane renderer under Unity
+Set of C# scripts to use Octane renderer under Unity

 ### Recorder Scripts ###